 This liquidity ratio indicates the number of months the council can continue paying for its immediate expenses without additional cash inflow.
 The benchmark set by OLG is greater than three months.
-20 15 10 5 0 2016 2017 2018 Year ended 30 June Cash expense cover ratio Industry benchmark > 3 months
+Cash expense cover ratio renewals ratio' assesses the rate at which these assets are being renewed against the rate at which they are depreciating.
+The benchmark set by OLG is greater than 100 per cent.